mit-orcd/orcd-docs-edit/docs/recipes/build-vasp-gcc-cpu.md

  - Rocky Linux
 ---

-# Example of a build of the VASP software.
+# Example Build of the VASP Software

 ## About VASP